• About us

 Get Your Name Out There: Top 5 Ways to Build a Reputation as a Young Practitioner

 For a young practitioner, it can be a challenge to build a reputation, get your name out, and become known in your field.
 Establishing credibility is difficult, since new lawyers generally cannot rely on a long track-record of practical experience or recognized credentials that are available to seasoned veterans.
 Yet gaining that experience and reputation is a key part of a rewarding and successful career in law.
+Fortunately, there are clear, easy, and high-value steps a young practitioner can take to get started.

 July 29, 2022